Kin-Zhang/DeltaFlow/README.md

 📜 Changelog:

+- 🎁 2025/1/28 14:58: Update the codebase to collect all methods in one repository reference [Pointcept](https://github.com/Pointcept/Pointcept) repo.
 - 🤗 2024/11/18 16:17: Update model and demo data download link through HuggingFace, Personally I found `wget` from HuggingFace link is much faster than Zenodo.
 - 2024/09/26 16:24: All codes already uploaded and tested.
 You can to try training directly by downloading (through [HuggingFace](https://huggingface.co/kin-zhang/OpenSceneFlow)/[Zenodo](https://zenodo.org/records/13744999)) demo data or pretrained weight for evaluation.
 - 2024/07/24: Merging SeFlow & DeFlow code together, lighter setup and easier running.
+- 🔥 2024/07/02: Check the self-supervised version in our new ECCV'24 [SeFlow](https://github.com/KTH-RPL/SeFlow).
+The 1st ranking in new leaderboard among self-supervise methods.

 ## 0. Installation